 In the event of an alarm, follow the instructions of the academic in charge.
 The initial sound (beep) is advising you to prepare for evacuation.
 During this time pack up your personal belongings.
 The second sound (whoop) gives instruction to leave.
 The assembly point is on the lawn in front of the Chancellery.
 In the event of an injury inform the academic in charge (and/or lab staff).
 First aider and fire warden contact details are on display by the lifts on the floor and in each room.
-There is a wall mounted First Aid Kit located at the end of the G06 or 08A Laboratory.
+There are portable First Aid Kits located in LAB08A and LAB07.